Collin Gillespie

-Collin Gillespie (born June 25, 1999) is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA) on a two-way contract with the Grand Rapids Gold of the NBA G League.
+Collin Andrew (Edward) Gillespie (born June 25, 1999) is an American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
 He played college basketball for the Villanova Wildcats.
 Gillespie was named Big East co-Player of the Year in 2021 and won it outright the following year.

-Early life and high school career
+Early life

 Gillespie is the son of a police officer.
 He attended Archbishop Wood Catholic High School, where he was coached by John Mosco.
 Gillespie had no Division I scholarship offers coming into his senior year, but received offers from Rider, Hofstra and Villanova after strong play in a tournament.
 He scored 42 points in a regular-season win over Neumann Goretti featuring Kentucky recruit Quade Green.
 As a senior, he led the team to a PIAA Class 5A state title in 2017.
 Gillespie averaged 24.1 points per game as a senior and was named Philadelphia Player of the Year by the Philadelphia Daily News as well as Catholic League Most Valuable Player.
 He signed a letter of intent with Villanova on April 14, 2017, joining Dhamir Cosby-Roundtree and Jermaine Samuels in the class of 2021.